marywarrington/find-and-replace-php/readme.md

 # _Rock Paper Scissors_

-#### _A simple Rock Paper Scissor game, 2.17.2016_
+#### _A simple find and replace game :) , 2.17.2016_

 ### By _**Alex Fallenstedt & Mary Warrington**_

 ## Description

-_This web app is designed to allow two users play Rock Paper Scissors.
+_This web app is designed to allow a user to enter a string and replace it with a word.
 By storing values in a session, one player will not know the other player's throw.
 The app was built using the micro-framework Silex, as well as Bootstrap._

-_The goal of this code project is to show basic understanding and competency with php and the Silex micro-framework, including the ability to create, store, and delete instants of a given class._
+_The goal of this code project is to show basic understanding and competency with php and the Silex micro-framework._

-_The code review will consider the following criteria.._

 ## Setup/Installation Requirements